chenm19/Caulobacter/README.md

 ```
 options = optimoptions('gamultiobj','MaxGenerations', 30,'PopulationSize', 50, 'InitialPopulation', para, 'PlotFcn', @gaplotpareto);
 ```

+Load the optimized parameter output (`opt_result.mat`), run `main5RegCPLX.m` to load the model, and the resulted output will be stored under the name `model_result.mat`. `events5RegCPLX.m` and `odes5RegCPLX.m` are the ODEs and events for the model, please make sure they are under the same folder as `main5RegCPLX.m`.

 For plotting experimental data vs. simulated data for proteins, please load `model_result.mat` for outputs.